jsheyl/summerSchools17/ubc/brent.md

   - their own notebook computers to work on
   - access to the UBC (or eduroam) wireless network

-**Course plan**:

-Content: The cloud is a powerful tool for conducting and managing academic research.
+**Course plan**: The cloud is a powerful tool for conducting and managing academic research.
 This course is intended for researchers who want to learn how to use Compute Canada cloud resources to deploy web-based applications, such as WordPress.
 By the end of these lessons, researchers will learn how to accomplish the following cloud administration skills:

 - manage SSH key pairs
 - manage Security Groups and Security Group rules